amirhessam88/Regression-Error-Characteristic-Curve/README.md

-# Regression Error Characteristic Curve in Pyhon
+# Regression Error Characteristic Curve in Python

 ## I would recommend you all to read this paper to learn REC better.
 ## http://www.engr.uconn.edu/~jinbo/doc/RECcurve.pdf